build-on-aws/content/posts/no-code-ai-with-sagemaker-canvas/index.md

 ![SageMaker Canvas - Analyze - Single Item](images/part3-02.png)

 Canvas generates probabilistic forecasts at three default quantiles: 10% (p10), 50% (p50), and 90% (p90).
+"P" stands for Percentile.
 You can choose the forecast that suits your needs.
 For the p10 forecast, the true value is expected to be lower than the predicted value 10% of the time.
 With the p90 forecast, the true value is expected to be lower than the predicted value 90% of the time.
 If missing customer demand would result in either a significant amount of lost revenue or a poor customer experience, the p90 forecast is more useful.
 For our use case, p50 - Forecast expected value will suit better for evaluation.
+If we want to identify a point when it's a good time to buy stock then we would use p10 and to sell stock then we would use p90.

 You can notice how prediction drops to zeros during the weekend.
 Let’s build a dashboard in QuickSight and filter out weekends so we could get a better picture of the predicted trend.
 Click **Download prediction button** at the bottom.